Kassel Airport: Redevelopment into a regional airport

+Developments since 2015

-In December 2015, Germania announced it would reduce flights to and from Kassel due to low demand, the route to Hurghada ceased entirely by 30 December 2015.
+In December 2015, Germania announced it would reduce flights to and from Kassel due to low demand; the route to Hurghada ceased entirely by 30 December 2015.

-In May 2016, it has been reported that the airport's construction phase is under investigation for violating rules regarding competition and transparency during its procurement.
+In May 2016, it was reported that the airport's construction phase was under investigation for violating rules regarding competition and transparency during its procurement.
 In June 2016, criticism has been made public that there won't be any scheduled flights during the entire winter 2016/2017 schedule.
 The state government of Hesse will review the airport's financial prospect in 2017 and might vote for the airport to be shut down.

 In September 2016, Germania announced that they will not return to the airport for the 2017 summer season leading to the cancellation of all three seasonal services to Antalya, Heraklion and Palma de Mallorca and leaving the airport with barely any scheduled flights.
 Shortly after, newly founded German leisure charter airline Sundair announced they would base an aircraft at Kassel Airport during the 2017 summer season serving up to 13 weekly flights to destinations around the Mediterranean.
 The finance minister of Hesse stated that this would be the airport's final chance to establish sustainable operations before being legally downgraded to an airfield due to a lack of consistent commercial services.

-In November 2016, the new german airline Sundair announced that they will base an Airbus A319 in summer 2017.
-They will operate charter-flights for Schauinsland-Reisen, a german tour operator.
+In November 2016, the new German airline Sundair announced that they will base an Airbus A319 in summer 2017.
+They will operate charter-flights for Schauinsland-Reisen, a German tour operator.

-In February 2017 Sundair announced, they will base an Airbus A320 instead of an Airbus A319 at Kassel Airport.
+In February 2017, Sundair announced they will base an Airbus A320 instead of an Airbus A319 at Kassel Airport.
 In May 2017, Amazon.com announced it would end its cargo flights from Kassel to Doncaster Sheffield Airport which led to the reduction of freight operations at the airport by half as Amazon was the largest customer.
 Amazon maintains a major logistics and delivery facility in nearby Bad Hersfeld.
-On 1 July 2017 Sundair started their summer schedule flights.
-Due to the delayed delivery of their ordered Airbus A320 the flights are operated as wet-lease by Cobrex Trans with a Boeing 737 and other Airlines.
-On 27 September 2017 Sundair started to operate their first Airbus A320 from Kassel Airport, with the first commercial flight to Palma de Mallorca, the day before Sundair received the AOC.
+On 1 July 2017, Sundair started their summer schedule flights.
+Due to the delayed delivery of their ordered Airbus A320 the flights are operated as wet-lease by Cobrex Trans with a Boeing 737 and by other Airlines.
+On 27 September 2017, Sundair started to operate their first Airbus A320 from Kassel Airport, with the first commercial flight to Palma de Mallorca; the day before, Sundair received their AOC.

-In December 2017, the state government of Hesse announced not to downgrade the airport to an airfield as previously proposed due to an expected positive outlook regarding the negative financial and operational situation.
+In December 2017, the state government of Hesse announced that they would not downgrade the airport to an airfield as previously proposed due to an expected positive outlook regarding the negative financial and operational situation.

+In 2024, Sundair announced it would withdraw the sole aircraft which it had based in Kassel since 2017.
+This led to the loss of most seasonal scheduled routes and sparked further controversy regarding the lackluster utilization of the airport.
+Shortly after, Corendon Airlines also announced it would not serve Kassel in 2025.